 If you’re itching to get your DIY on, start with this eight-piece system (Amazon).
 It’s easy to install on your own, and is 100% wireless.
 You won’t need to sign a contract and can add 24/7 monitoring for around $15 per month.
 There are limitations, though.
 This system’s wall-mounted control panel could be destroyed by a burglar.

-This setup (Amazon) includes three door and window sensors, an indoor alarm, and the convenience of remote control right from your smartphone.
+This setup (Amazon) includes door and window sensors, a siren, and the convenience of remote control right from your smartphone.
 Because this package is on the small side, it may be insufficient for larger homes, but this is an affordable way to start building a home security system.

 We’re back to getting caught in a state of undress—don’t do it.
 In order to take a shower with privacy, and without flooding the bathroom, you need to remember to pick up a shower curtain.
 And the bonus is that this can be a fun purchase; there are so many decorative shower curtains to choose from, you may decide to get one for every season.